About Chinhoyi, Mashonaland West Province, Zimbabwean Places- Pindula, local knowledge

 |61,739

-Chinhoyi is a town located in Mashonaland West Province in Zimbabwe.
+Chinhoyi is a town located in Mashonaland West Province.
 It is also the administrative capital of the province.
-The town has a great historical significance attached to it in Zimbabwe.
+The town has a great historical significance attached to it.
 It has also been celebrated for its natural wonders which include the Chinhoyi Caves.

+The first settlement there (1895) was known as Lomagundi, and the name was changed to Sinoia in 1902, after the local Chief Chinhoyi.
+In July 1946 it gained municipal status.
+In 1982, the name was changed to Chinoyi.

-During the Rhodesia era, Chinhoyi was known as Sinoia.
-It was home to a number of commercial white farmers most of whom were concentrated in the Nemakonde area.
-The place was also home to locals who were employed in farms, while others lived in communal areas surrounding the town.
+It was home to a number of commercial white farmers, most of whom were concentrated in the Nemakonde area.
+All crops were grown in the area, with major ones being tobacco, maize and irrigated winter wheat.
+Beef and dairy farming were also significant.
+The town was also home to locals who were employed in farms and local industry (Cold Storage Commission, DMB, GMB, and many agricultural support industries such as seed, fertilizer and hardware), while others lived in communal areas surrounding the town.

+There are several limestone quarries in the area, and a few, small, gold and chromite mines.
+In 1982, copper production in the area was greater than in any other area of Zimbabwe.

 Chinhoyi is home to a number of popular figures in Zimbabwe.
 These include Phillip Chiyangwa, a businessman cum politician aligned to ZANU-PF party.